DDO-RP/theme/README.md

-# theme
+# Dungeons & Dragons Online Roleplay Theme
-The theme for the DDO RP website
+The official theme file for the DDO RP website